 On being asked about his connection to family while in jail and after coming back:

 Sanju baba appreciated the special efforts taken by wife Manyata to keep him connected with his loved ones,"I don't know if I'd have done as much.
 She's made me realise how important a wife is.
 She's given me a home, two beautiful children, stayed strong and helped me stay strong."
-Kids were not allowed to visit him, because they decided not to involve them and make them aware of the situation at the right time,"For now they are happy to have me back, papa se darr nahin lagta, he's not a disciplinarian.
+Kids were not allowed"For now they are happy to have me back, papa se darr nahin lagta, he's not a disciplinarian.
 He only wants them to grow up to be good human beings."

 Dealing with daunting imprisonment phase: